aws-samples/lambda-java8-dynamodb/README.md

 -  Create a API Gateway API.
 Note that even if you don't do this step, you can still test the Lambda functions via the Lambda console "test function" tab.

 To automate deployment of the Lambda functions and API Gateway, consider using AWS SAM (Serverless Application Model).
 Using SAM can simplify deploying an API, such as this one, built with a single code base that supports multiple Lambda functions.
-See http://docs.aws.amazon.com/lambda/latest/dg/deploying-lambda-apps.html.
+For more details go through the link http://docs.aws.amazon.com/lambda/latest/dg/deploying-lambda-apps.html.